ahdis/ch-rad-poc/input/pagecontent/matchbox.md

 on the top right you have the menu.

-the FHIR server base address is [http://localhost:8080/matchbox/fhir/r4](http://localhost:8080/matchbox/fhir) and is also exposed (not only to the form-filler app)
+the FHIR server base address is [http://localhost:4300/matchbox/fhir/metata](http://localhost:4300/matchbox/fhir) and is also exposed (not only to the form-filler app on port 8080)

 ### configuring the radiology order for the PoC